EPTamminga/dnn.events.book/README.md

 ## There is more

-this is where we are testing the stuff.
+This is where we are testing the stuff.a